chipsalliance/tac/projects/README.md

 1. The project must have a [draft mission statement](./MISSION_STATEMENT_TEMPLATE.md) prepared for TSC approval.
 1. The project must internally pre-approve the Code of Conduct, IP Policy, and [header/footer for websites](https://github.com/chipsalliance/tsc/blob/main/README.md#website-footers) so that they are in effect upon project acceptance by the TSC.
 1. The project must be prepared to transfer any registered trademarks and domain names to the Linux Foundation upon acceptance.
-1. The project must complete an application based upon the [project application template](./PROJECT_APPLICATION_TEMPLATE.md) (or modify its existing Sandbox application), copy it to the [graduated](graduated) directory, and open a PR against the TSC repo with the `tsc-meeting` and `graduation-application` labels.
+1. The project must complete an `.yml` application in this directory (perhaps by just extending its existing Sandbox application), set the status in the `.yml` file to "graduated" and open a PR against the TSC repo with the `tsc-meeting` and `graduation-application` labels.
 1. The project must join a TSC meeting to present its proposal.
 1. The TSC must approve the Graduated status application and the project's mission statement by majority vote.
 1. The project must have a documented process for reporting security vulnerabilities, or accept the [default CHIPS Alliance security reporting process](https://github.com/chipsalliance/tsc/blob/main/README.md#reporting-security-vulnerabilities).